wajdialjedaani/starter-hugo-academic/content/publication/paper3/index.md

 ---

 <!-- {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}

-{{% callout note %}}
 Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}